 To learn more about the data, go to the individual indicator pages on the myFutureNC website.
 First, navigate to the page listing all performance indicators, then click the “Explore indicator details” link for the indicator of interest.
 Each detailed indicator page has a section with additional resources and websites that users can access.
-Additionally, you can visit the myFutureNC County Data and Resources page and scroll to the “Data and Engagement Toolkit” section.
-There, you will find a detailed data guidance documents and downloadable CSV files of the Attainment Dashboard data and the County Attainment Profile data.
-Finally, to find detailed definitions of the terms used to define and describe indicators, please visit the Glossary.
+To find detailed definitions of the terms used to define and describe indicators, please visit the Glossary.

 The State of North Carolina operates eight administrative regions known as Prosperity Zones.
 Each Zone features a one-stop, physical location, providing citizens and businesses the ability to interact with representatives from multiple state agencies, as well as to encourage better collaboration between the agencies themselves.

 A Prosperity Zone sub-region is a group of counties that represents a more detailed geography than an entire Prosperity Zone.
 These sub-regions align with existing commuting patterns and represent the smallest geography for which NC Commerce produces occupational projections.